Exploring Fado in Porto: Your Complete Insider’s Guide (2024)

-In this guide, you will find the best places to listen to fado in Porto, but you will also have the perspective of a musician to know in depth the fado scene in this city.
+In this guide you’ll not only find a quick tip on the best places to listen to fado in Porto, but you’ll also get to know the fado scene in this city from the perspective of a musician.

 fado porto